lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 construct an encryption scheme.

-As we will see, in the LWE encryption scheme it is possible to homomorphically _add_ ciphertexts but not to _multiply_ them.
+As we will see, in the LWE encryption scheme it is possible to homomorphically _add_ ciphertexts but not to homomorphically _multiply_ them.
 This type of encryption scheme is called _Partially Homomorphic_ because not all operations are supported.
 Despite this limitation, the partially homomorphic operations in the LWE scheme will be useful stepping stones on the path towards fully homomorphic encryption.

 In this section we will define the _Learning With Errors_ (LWE) problem and use it to implement our encryption scheme as well as some partially homomorphic